True North Kitchen

 Can I use active dry yeast rather than instant?

 Yes.
-Simply add the yeast to the water and cereal mixture after it has cooled but is still slightly warm to to the touch.
+Simply add the same amount of active dry yeast to the water and cereal mixture after it has cooled but is still slightly warm to to the touch.
 Let it sit for 5-10 minutes and proceed with the recipe as directed.

 What's the best way to store this bread?